 - down by the Seine River Bank;

-- on a bridge/passerelle that crosses the Seine;
+- on a bridge/passerelle that crosses the river;

-When you privatize a luxury boat, your loved one is literally in for a ride: she’ll get to experience the historic monuments of Paris—the Louvre, Musée d’Orsay, the Eiffel Tower, Notre-Dame, and much more—in the most exclusive, quiet, and even unexpected way possible.
+When you privatize a luxury boat, your loved one is literally in for a ride: she’ll get to experience the historical monuments of Paris—the Louvre, Musée d’Orsay, Alexander III Bridge, the Eiffel Tower, Notre-Dame, and much more—in the most exclusive, quiet, and unexpected way imaginable.

 You should expect the following benefits:

-- unequaled privacy: hey, it’s just you, your partner, and a happy ship crew (plus, some boats are large enough to discretely bring a paparazzi proposal photographer/videographer).
-So you’re effectively investing in the ideal space to set public boundaries, which means that privacy is practically guaranteed;
+- Unequaled privacy: hey, it’s just you, your partner, and a happy ship crew (plus, some boats are large enough to discretely bring a paparazzi proposal photographer and videographer).
+So you’re effectively investing in the ideal space to set public boundaries;

-- she’ll not expect anything: most of us struggle a little to preserve the surprise element while still getting her to prep (beauty services) and dress for the occasion.
-All you need to say is that you’re taking her on a boat ride, followed by an elegant dinner in Paris;
+- She won’t expect anything: most of us struggle a little to preserve the surprise element while still getting her to prep (beauty services) and dress for the occasion.
+All you need to say is that you’re taking her on a mind-blowing boat ride, followed by an elegant dinner in Paris;

-- the ultimate unique Paris proposal idea: we’re asked all the time for unique surprise proposal ideas.
-And it makes sense since you only get one shot at pulling off a dream proposal.
+- The ultimate unique Paris proposal idea: we’re asked all the time for unique marriage proposal ideas for her.
+And it makes sense since you only get one shot at pulling off the most beautiful proposal.
 Now, what could be more unique than asking your soulmate to marry you as you sail through the City of Love?

-- some boats are too small for a proposal photographer to join … which means the photographer will need to capture the proposal moment from the Seine Riverbank … which, in turn, requires insane coordination between you, the captain of the boat, and your photographer.
+- Some boats are too small for your photographer to join, which means the photographer will need to capture the proposal moment from the Seine Riverbank.
+In turn, it requires insane coordination between you, the captain of the boat, and your photographer.
 Importantly, it may well result in bad engagement photos;

-- it will inflate your proposal budget a little—notably since it’s almost obligatory for you to hire an experienced Paris proposal planner—especially when you desire to embellish the boat and secretly sneak a proposal photographer/videographer aboard;
+- it will inflate your proposal budget a little—notably since it’s almost obligatory to hire an experienced Paris proposal planner to embellish the boat and sneak your secret Paris proposal photographer aboard.

-- you both will board the boat at a designated time and place.
-But since she can not yet know of your intentions, the proposal setting must initially remain inconspicuous (undecorated);
+- You both will board the boat at a designated time and place.
+But since your partner can not yet know of your intentions, the actual proposal setting must initially remain inconspicuous (undecorated);

 - then, while you’re enjoying a romantic lunch/dinner together in the interior of the boat, the boat will dock for a few minutes;